MESAHub/mesa/docs/source/test_suite.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The test checks the evolution of metal-rich low-mass stars by evolving a 1.3 Msun, metal-rich Z=0.04 model from the pre-main sequence to core hydrogen depletion.
+The test checks the evolution of metal-rich low-mass stars by evolving a 1.3 |Msun|, metal-rich Z=0.04 model from the pre-main sequence to core hydrogen depletion.

 :ref:`1.4M_ms_op_mono`
 ^^^^^^^^^^^^^^^^^^^^^^

 The test checks the functionality of OP mono opacities.
-The test vehicle is a 1.4 Msun solar metallicity model.
+The test vehicle is a 1.4 |Msun| solar metallicity model.

 :ref:`1.5M_with_diffusion`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The test checks the functionality of element diffusion.
-The test vehicle is a 1.5 Msun solar metallicity model.
+The test vehicle is a 1.5 |Msun| solar metallicity model.

 :ref:`15M_dynamo`
 ^^^^^^^^^^^^^^^^^

-The test checks the functionality of element rotation in a 15 Msun solar metallicity model.
+The test checks the functionality of element rotation in a 15 |Msun| solar metallicity model.

 :ref:`16M_conv_premix`
 ^^^^^^^^^^^^^^^^^^^^^^